dorneanu/roam/content/books/building_a_second_brain.md

 ---

-As people set out on their Second Brain journey, there are three stages of progress I often observe—and even encourage.
-Those stages are remembering, connecting, and creating

 ---

-I eventually named this organizing system PARA,I which stands for the four main categories of information in our lives: Projects, Areas, Resources, and Archives.
-These four categories are universal, encompassing any kind of information, from any source, in any format, for any purpose.II

----

-helpful rule of thumb is that each layer of highlighting should include no more than 10–20 percent of the previous layer.
-If you save a series of excerpts from a book amounting to five hundred words, the bolded second layer should include no more than one hundred words, and highlighted third layer no more than twenty.
-This isn’t an exact science, but if you find yourself highlighting everything, this rule should give you pause

----

-Essence

----

-Every idea has an “essence”: the heart and soul of what it is trying to communicate

----

-In this sense, notetaking is like time travel—you are sending packets of knowledge through time to your future self.
-You

----

 What is the point of knowledge if it doesn’t help anyone or produce anything?IV Whether your goal is to lose weight, get a promotion at work, start a side business, or strengthen your local community, personal knowledge management exists to support taking action—anything else is a distraction.
 A common challenge for

----

-The third category of information that we want to keep is resources.
-This is basically a catchall for anything that doesn’t belong to a project or an area and could include any topic you’re interested in gathering information about.
-For example:
-What topics are you interested in?
-Architecture; Interior design; English literature; Beer brewing.
-What subjects are you researching?
-Habit formation; Notetaking; Project management; Nutrition.
-What useful information do you want to be able to reference?
-Vacation itineraries; Life goals; Stock photos; Product testimonials.
-Which hobbies or passions do

 ---